KnoxKang/KnoxKang-Company-work/3D_Mapper.md

-# Rig to map, reconstruct 3D environment.
+# Rig for 3D environment mapping and recontruction
 This document will look into a rig capable of sensing 3D environment around the rig in form of point cloud via LRF, and apply texture to that point cloud from image data gathered by camera, with help of IMU measuring the rig's transformation and orientation.

 ## Devices used